 While admitting that Haig was no genius, revisionist historians have argued that by 1918, he was able to co-ordinate successfully all elements of military force – artillery, armour, airpower, and infantry – to achieve a decisive victory in the series of operations known collectively as ‘The Hundred Days’.
 Does this argument stand up to critique?
 Chris Bambery tests the case.

 Author: Seema Syeda

-Think of something appropriately witty for this image from our feature on the Battle of Tunis, 1943, published in the October issue of Military History Monthly.
+Think of something appropriately witty for this image from our feature on Anglo-Saxons, published in the December issue of Military History Monthly.
 Leave your caption as a comment below.
 The best caption will be judged by the editorial team and published online!

 Patrick Mercer recalls a gruelling mountain assault by one of America’s most illustrious infantry units.
 My father fought throughout the Italian campaign and I can remember him saying to me, ‘It is the side which is less frightened who wins.’
 That is why I have chosen to base this article on Lloyd M Wells’s book […]

 A century ago, between 8 August and 11 November 1918, after four years of trench stalemate, the Allied armies on the Western Front went onto the offensive, broke through the enemy line, and maintained their advance for three months until the German Army had been brought to final defeat.
 How was it done?
 Debate has raged ever since about the combination of factors that delivered Allied victory in the autumn of 1918.